Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/_index.en.md

 description = "Document Management in BOMnipotent: Manage BOMs and CSAF documents, check for vulnerabilities, and update security advisories efficiently."
 +++

-BOMnipotent knows two types of supply chain security documents: Bills of Materials (BOMs) and Common Security Advisory Format (CSAF) documents.
+BOMnipotent knows two types of supply chain security documents: Bills of Materials (BOMs) and Common Security Advisory Framework (CSAF) documents.
 In addition, it can host information on vulnerabilities associated with a BOM.

 A typical document management workflow looks like this:
 1. A new version of a product is released, together with its corresponding BOM.
 The BOM may for example be generated with [syft](/integration/syft/).
 This document is [uploaded](/client/manager/doc-management/boms/) to the server.
 In contrast to the other documents, BOMs should be treated as static data.
 Modifying or deleting BOMs is possible, but rare.